yansu-prog/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral student in the College of Communication, Washington State University.
+I am a Ph.D. candidate in the College of Communication, Washington State University.
 I have two lines of research interest.
 My first line of interest involves the effects of communication factors on political participation and public opinion formation; My second line of study pertains to network (third-level) and intermedia agenda-setting effects using big data and social network analysis.